gu-fan/rhythm.css/README.rst

 -------

-The main theme html.css_ is inspired by GhostWriter_, normalized, media sized and html4css.css are integrated.
+The main theme html.css_ is inspired by GhostWriter_, It's normalized, media size responsible and html4css.css integrated.

-You can use it as your rst document's themes.
+You can use it for  your rst document's themes.

 The css file in syntax folder are pygment's syntax themes.